TrabucchiLab/miRBShunter/README.md

 peaks bed file: Coordinates of peaks found by peak calling tool.
 The file must contain 6 columns (chr, st, end, pval, reads, strand).

-miRNA sequences file: a file with the most expressed miRNA in fasta format.
+miRNA sequences file: a file with the most expressed miRNA in fasta format (DNA encoded mandatory).
+Alphabet to use: A,C,G,T.